 The meze (singule for mezethes) tradition dates way back to ancient Greece.
 They are not actually appetizers, which are meant to whet the appetite for the upcoming meal, but really more like small, savory dishes that are often served with other mezethes and shared with everyone at the table so that family and friends can enjoy a variety of flavor and texture experiences.
-Think tapas, which are a similar tradition, rooted not only in food, but also the socializing that goes with it.
+If you are interested in knowing more about the meze tradition, read here.

 How to Roast Beets in the Oven

 - Mix the olive oil into the potatoes while they are still warm so it incorporates well.

 What do I Serve with Pantzaria me Skordalia?

-Skordalia (Garlic-Potato Spread)
+Skordalia (Greek Garlic-Potato Spread)

-- 2 tablespoons red wine vinegar
+- 3 Tablespoons red wine vinegar or lemon juice

 - 1 teaspoon kosher salt